amandeepmittal/amanhimself.dev/src/content/blog/to-travel-a-tech-conference-and-one-million-views-a-recap.md

 ---
-title: "To Travel, A Tech Conference and One Million views - a Recap"
+title: 'To Travel, A Tech Conference and One Million views - a Recap'
 author: Aman Mittal
 pubDatetime: 2019-07-02T03:42:51Z
 slug: to-travel-a-tech-conference-and-one-million-views-a-recap
 featured: false
 draft: false
 tags:
-  - conference
+  - notes
-description: ""
+description: ''
 ---

 The year 2019 started for me a bit unusual than the previous ones.
 I never expected to get so much attraction on my blog posts that are mostly published here.
 Had only one trip planned, ended up doing two.
 Did end up attending a tech conference too.
 Something when I started my career as a developer I hadn’t thought of.